python/cpython/Doc/library/dl.rst

 Dl Objects
 ----------

-Dl objects, as returned by :func:`open` above, have the following methods:
+Dl objects, as returned by :func:`.open` above, have the following methods:

 .. method:: dl.close()